 Covid-19 made me explore tour guiding in new and inventive ways.
-In March, I qualified as a London Blue Badge tour guide, but a global pandemic meant I couldn’t actually go out and guide, but fortunately now we have a Blue Badger who can! 🦡
+In March 2020, I qualified as a London Blue Badge tour guide, but a global pandemic meant I couldn’t actually go out and guide – the silver lining of that experience was the birth of Millie!
+The Blue Badger who was able to explore London while I was stuck at home 🦡

-Millie has kindly stepped in to show you London while I’m stuck at home.
-I’m hoping to post these every couple of weeks so you can find them here, or follow me on Instagram at 👉 @ramblinglondontours and hop on every Friday for the next instalment!
+I’m hoping to post these every couple of weeks so you can find them here, or follow me on Instagram at 👉 @ramblinglondontours!

 Churchill War Rooms